 Remember watching housewives on old TV shows use a mop and mop bucket to clean their floors?
 Well, things have changed a little since those days!
 One of the latest inventions to help with that chore is the e-cloth.
 These mops are engineered to clean and disinfect your floors at the same time — using only water!
 This microfiber mop system not only saves time and money, but it also is a must for families with pets or little ones.

-Your bathroom should not drain your energy or require a ton of money and products to keep it spotless.
-These hacks will help your bathroom stay clean, smell fresh, and have a little sparkle.
+Even as you clean your bathroom’s grossest areas, the task should not drain your energy or require a ton of money and products.
+These hacks will help your bathroom stay clean and spotless, smell fresh, and have a little sparkle.

 - It’s not just you: Places all homeowners often forget to clean